 Along with Lambeth Council we are proposing to transform the area around Waterloo roundabout and Waterloo Road.
 We're finishing the project's design - we expect to start construction in early 2020.

-It is difficult to walk around the Waterloo roundabout area and to change between different forms of public transport.
-This project would make those connections easier and improve safety for all transport users.
+It's not easy to walk around the Waterloo roundabout area and to change between different forms of public transport.
+This project would make those connections easier and safer for all transport users.
 It would also support the regeneration and growth of the Waterloo area.

 The project will support the Healthy Streets Approach and Vision Zero action plan of the Mayor's Transport Strategy.

 Our report on the January 2017 consultation, plus a report on issues raised during the consultation, are on the Waterloo Roundabout consultation page.

 - Concerns about the loss of mature trees outside St John's Church

 - Suggestions that the proposals do not go far enough to improve cyclist, pedestrian and commuter facilities

 - Impact on local streets of a banned right turn from Waterloo Road into Stamford Street

 - Amended the design to keep the three trees outside King's College and St John's Church.
 Drivers will still be able to get close to both buildings to drop off and pick up from the plaza